abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_contours/py_contours_hierarchy/py_contours_hierarchy.rst

 4. RETR_TREE
 ------------------

 And this is the final guy, Mr.Perfect.
-It retrieves all the contours and creates a full family hierarchy list.
-"It even tells, who is the grandpa, father, son, grandson and even beyond... ".
+It retrieves all the contours and creates a full family hierarchy list. **It even tells, who is the grandpa, father, son, grandson and even beyond... :)**.

 For examle, I took above image, rewrite the code for cv2.RETR_TREE, reorder the contours as per the result given by OpenCV and analyze it.
 Again, red letters give the contour number and green letters give the hierarchy order.